 Overtrading means taking too many trades, often low-quality ones that do not match your edge.
 It is typically driven by boredom, FOMO, or the need to always be in the market.

-Quality beats quantity.
+When quantity becomes the goal, setup quality drops.
 Fewer, higher-conviction setups usually produce better expectancy than constant activity.

 Moving Stops

-Moving a stop-loss after entry — widening it or removing it entirely — is a common emotional trading mistake.
+Moving a stop-loss after entry - widening it or removing it entirely - is a common emotional mistake.
 The psychology is simple: hope that the market will come back.

 That hope removes your predefined risk boundary.
 Small planned losses become large unplanned losses that can threaten the account.
+This single habit can erase weeks of disciplined execution.

 Exiting Winners Too Early

+Many traders cut winners early because they fear giving back unrealized gains.
 Over time, your average winner shrinks and profit factor drops.
 The strategy may still have edge, but execution no longer allows it to play out.

 Let your plan dictate exits, not short-term emotions.
 A strong system needs both controlled losses and full-size winners.